Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-The heavy hexagonal code is similar to surface code \cite{bravyi1998quantum} and Bacon-Shor code \cite{bacon2006operator} for bit flip and phase flip errors respectively \cite{chamberland2020topological}.
-We have already discussed that the heavy hexagonal code is a subsystem code.
-We employ this property to modify our training dataset into another equivalent training dataset with fewer class labels.
-In this subsection we provide an algorithm to obtain the equivalent training dataset, having fewer class labels for bitflip errors.
+The heavy hexagonal code, being similar to surface code \cite{bravyi1998quantum} and Bacon-Shor code \cite{bacon2006operator} for bit flip and phase flip errors respectively \cite{chamberland2020topological}, we employ the subsystem code property to modify our training dataset into another equivalent training dataset with fewer class labels.
+In this subsection we present an algorithm to convert a given trining data set to an equivalent one having fewer class labels for bit flip errors.

-In order to provide the Algorithm, we first discuss in Lemma~\ref{lemma1} the reduction in the number of error classes obtained due to the subsystem property.
-Since multiple errors can fall under the same class, we require a class representative, which we discuss next, followed finally by the Algorithm to obtain such equivalence.
+Before presenting the Algorithm, we prove in Lemma~\ref{lemma1} the number of error classes obtained due to the subsystem property.
+As multiple errors can fall under the same class, we require a class representative.
+We show a method to find the class representative, followed finally by the Algorithm to obtain such equivalence.

-\begin{lemma} The total number of error classes for bit flip error in any distance $d$ heavy hexagonal code is $2^{\frac{d^2+1}{2}}$. \end{lemma}
+\begin{lemma} For a distance $d$ heavy hexagonal code, the total number of bit flip error classes is $2^{\frac{d^2+1}{2}}$. \end{lemma}